Back and Spine Injuries

 Thanks to the concept of contributory negligence, you can be found to be partially at fault for your own accident and injuries, but you can also still receive compensation.
 The court will simply reduce the compensation awarded to you according to the degree of your contribution to the accident.
 In simplest terms, this means that, if you are found to be 20% at fault for the accident, your potential award would be reduced by 20%.

 In addition to requiring proof of fault, the law also restricts the time you have to file a personal injury lawsuit.
 To be safe, you should file your case within two years of the date of the accident as allowed by the statutes of limitation in Ontario.
 Even if you spend time attempting to negotiate with the insurance company on your own, the two-year time limit to file suit still applies, subject to discoverability.
 Therefore, although it is wise to begin by dealing with the insurance company in hopes of avoiding costly litigation, you should consult your Thunder Bay area lawyer immediately to ensure a smooth, speedy negotiation.
 Bringing your lawyer into the case early will also make the transition to a lawsuit quicker and easier if you are unable to come to an agreement with the insurance company.

 Two years may seem like sufficient time to negotiate with the insurance company and file a lawsuit if needed, but do not let time slip away.
 The insurance company will be in no hurry to settle and will attempt to reach the lowest possible settlement.

 A personal injury lawyer with experience in accidents involving back and spine injuries will be best able to help you recover the compensation you need by assisting in insurance negotiations, as well as filing suit if an agreement is not reached.
-Contact the lawyers at Preszler Injury Lawyers immediately to assess your case and begin the process of getting your life and your finances back on track.
+Contact Preszler Injury Lawyers immediately to assess your case and begin the process of getting your life and your finances back on track.